aws-samples/containerized-game-servers/workshop.md

    1.3 Deploy the game-server to EKS

+    ```bash
     kubectl create -f eks/specs/game-server.yaml
+    ```

    After few minutes the game-server image we built will be deployed and running in the EKS cluster.
 To view the game-server execute:

+    ```
     kubectl get po
+    ```
   Next optional step is to connect a game client and play the game.
 The game play is left to the reader to review [Lumberyard Sample Projects and Levels](https://docs.aws.amazon.com/lumberyard/latest/userguide/sample-projects-levels-intro.html)

   Our next step will deploy the game-server autopilot for prediction-based game-server auto-scale.

-  1.4 Deploy the autopilot client to EKS
+ ## Deploy game-server autopilot
 Now that we have the game server running, we can schedule the autopilot client to autoscale based on predictions.
 It uses a trained model that predict the number of game-servers needed.
+In this workshop, we are going to focus only on the client side only.
+The client is backed by a model that learns usage patterns and adopt the predictions based on emerging game-server allocation in a specific cluster.
 Autopilot client set the needed size of the game-servers.
 If there is a need for more EC2 instances, there will be game-server jobs that are pending.
 That will indicate the clsuter_autoscaler that we deployed in previous step to add more EC2 instances.
-  First build and push the autopilot image to ECR.
-Using the Cloud9 terminal, execute [build.sh](/workshop/eks/autopilot-image/build.sh).
-In the [autopilot-client.yaml](/workshop/eks/specs/autopilot-client.yaml), configure the queue name configured above for the game-server spec.
    To deploy autopilot execute:

    ```